25Watts/magento2-afip/README.md

-# Magento 2 Watts25 Factura Electrónica
+# Magento 2 Watts25 Afip

 This Extension is used to manage electronic billing between Magento 2 and AFIP in Argentina